 14.3.
 The Executive Council meets whenever the interest of the Federation requires it or when 2 of its members ask for a meeting.
 The quorum is five of its members.
 Decisions are by simple majority.
 Each member has one vote.
 Where votes on a proposal are equally divided, the President, or if s/he is not present, the senior Vice President in office has the casting vote.

 14.4.
 The Executive Council may invite any convenor of a Task Force or Standing Committee to attend any meeting of the Council as an observer.

 14.5.
 Member Associations may nominate one representative to attend a meeting of the Executive Council as an observer.

 14.6.
-The Executive Council shall meet at least once per year.
+The Executive Council shall meet at least four times per year.